-In that same Dec.
-2, 2016 issue of Delta Farm Press, David Bennett reported on the action by the Arkansas Plant Board to apply restrictions on the use of dicamba in 2017.
-This action was in response to offlabel applications of dicamba that led to off-target drift issues that damaged considerable acreage of midsouth crops in 2016.
-The specific regulations recommended by the Board include: 1) a ban on dicamba DMA salt and acid formulations; 2) prohibiting the application of dicamba DGA salt and sodium salt formulations from April 15 to September 15: 3) requiring growers to abide by a quarter-mile downwind buffer and a 100-foot buffer for other directions when applying Engenia herbicide on dicamba-tolerant soybeans and cotton; and 4) a training requirement for anyone using DGA-based herbicides on dicamba-tolerant crops.
+In an article titled "Arkansas Plant Board votes in favor of tightening dicamba restrictions", David Bennett reported on the action by the Arkansas Plant Board to apply restrictions on the use of dicamba in 2017.
+This action was in response to off-label applications of dicamba that led to off-target drift issues that damaged considerable acreage of Midsouth crops in 2016.
+The specific regulations recommended by the Board include 1) a ban on dicamba DMA salt and acid formulations, 2) prohibiting the application of dicamba DGA salt and sodium salt formulations from April 15 to September 15, 3) requiring growers to abide by a quarter-mile downwind buffer and a 100foot buffer for other directions when applying Engenia herbicide on dicamba-tolerant soybeans and cotton, and 4) a training requirement for anyone using DGAbased herbicides on dicamba-tolerant crops.

-The action was approved by Arkansas Governor Hutchison on Jan.
-4, 2017 according to Mr. Bennett's Jan.
-5, 2017 Delta Farm Press article.
+The above action was approved by Arkansas Governor Hutchison on Jan.
+4, 2017 according to Mr. Bennett's article.
 Along with the Governor's approval came a request that the Plant Board more clearly define the prerequisite requirements for approval of new formulations.
 This includes the methods used and the research which the Plant Board relies on for approving new technologies.
 The governor's specific request was that the Plant Board submit a solution which provides clear rules to industry as to what it expects in terms of prior study and testing by independent third party research.